 New details emerge in fatal hit-and-run in Kremmling

-A 45-year-old suspect named Juan Carlos Flores is currently in custody on charges of vehicular homicide, after he allegedly struck and killed 19-year-old Kremmling resident Juan Pablo Santillanon the morning of May 29 outside of Hotel Eastin.
+A 45-year-old suspect named Juan Carlos Flores Flores is currently in custody on charges of vehicular homicide, after he allegedly struck and killed 19-year-old Kremmling resident Juan Pablo Santillan the morning of May 29 outside of Hotel Eastin.

 At approximately 1 a.m., Kremmling Police Officers were dispatched to the hotel on the report of a man found dead along the west side of the building.
-According to the department’s warrantless arrest affidavit, a witness had heard a loud bang that shook the hotel, then went outside to investigate.
-They found Santillan along the wall of the hotel, dead, with severe physical injuries consistent with being struck by a vehicle.
+According to the department’s warrantless arrest affidavit, a witness had heard a loud bang that shook the hotel, then went outside to investigate, where they found Santillan along the wall of the hotel.
+Santillan was already dead, with severe physical injuries consistent with being struck by a vehicle.
 The vehicle had left the scene.
-Police investigated the area, finding tire marks.
+Police investigated the area, finding tire marks that had spun out.

 Flores performed a breathalyzer test and roadside maneuvers, which he failed.
 Flores was then detained on charges of vehicular homicide, failure to remain at the scene of an accident, driving under the influence of alcohol, and failure to report an accident.